Ebube0011/Trading-ETL-Project/README.md

 ### Specify environment variables
 Inside the 'environment_variables' folder, there are files that will be used to specify certain environment variables depending on the service.
 Edit the files to specify the values of the variables necessary for the project.
 Be careful if using a 'file path' environment variable with airflow as airflow runs its dags in a seperate file path than is in the container.
-In this case, either use an absolute file path or use code to identify current working directory.
+In that case, either use an absolute file path or use code to identify current working directory.

 ### Run the storage containers
 After modifying the environment variables, return to the project directory and proceed to run the storage services.
 This is done by using the 'docker compose' command. we start by running the services for the storages, and then the services for orchestration
-For the storages; transactional and warehouse, using a terminal each
+For the storages; transactional and warehouse.
+To view performance of each service using a terminal each, remove the '-d' that is at the end of the docker compose command.
 ```
 # for storages
 docker compose -f docker-compose-storage.yml up -d